jasp-stats/jaspReliability/inst/help/intraclassCorrelation.md

   - the same fixed set of raters/tests: A fixed set of raters rate all subjects.
 These are all the raters of interest and there is no generalization to a wider population.
 Corresponds to *ICC(3, B)* in accordance with the conventions by Shrout & Fleiss (1979).
 - Ratings are averaged: Are ratings by all raters averaged in the end?
 This strongly impacts the ICC coefficient.
 If yes, it corresponds to an *ICC(A, k)* in accordance with the conventions by Shrout & Fleiss (1979), if not it corresponds to an *ICC(A, 1)*.
 - Confidence Interval: Whether a confidence interval should be reported for the ICC and the size of the interval.
-- Bland-Altman plot (and table):
+- Bland-Altman plot:
   - Displays a scatterplot of the means and differences between the two measurement variables.
-Additionaly, a table is created displaying the values regarding the mean difference and its respective limits.
+Calculations for this plot are based on Bland & Altman (1986).
     - Plot components: The variables included in the analysis.
     - Measurement Pair: At least two variables have to be selected (pair)
     - Confidence Interval: Coverage of the confidence intervals in percentages.
 By default, the confidence interval is set to 95%.
 This can be changed into the desired percentage.
 The confidence interval is drawn around the mean difference and its upper and lower limits.
-Calculations for confidence intervals are based on Bland & Altman (1986).
 	- Shading: Highlights the confidence bounds around the mean difference and its limits.
+	- Bland-Altman table: Creates a table displaying the values regarding the mean difference and its respective limits.

 ### Output
 -------